D2. Probability

 • Did the results after 5 trials influence your prediction of the results for the next 20 trials?
 Why or why not?

-• Would you say it is impossible, unlikely, equally likely, very likely, or certain that the needle will land on a sector corresponding to the preferred activity more often during 20 trials than during 5 trials?
+• Would you say it is impossible, unlikely, equally likely, very likely, or certain that the paperclip will land on a sector corresponding to the preferred activity more often during 20 trials than during 5 trials?

 Consolidation of Learning